Pizarro

 About Pizarro

-Pizarro National Reserve is a protected area in the eastern piedmont of Salta province, northwestern Argentina, located near the town of Pizarro in the General José de San Martín department.
-The reserve covers approximately 3,800 hectares and was established to protect a representative sample of the Chaco Serrano and Yungas transitional forest, a zone where the dry Chaco woodlands meet the humid Yungas foothills.
-The reserve functions as a buffer zone complementing the nearby Yungas-dominated reserves of the Salta region.
-It is administered by Argentina's National Parks Administration (APN) and represents one of the smaller units in the national protected areas network, valued for its role as a biological corridor for wildlife moving between Chaco lowlands and Andean foothills.
+Pizarro National Reserve is a protected area in the eastern piedmont of Salta province, northwestern Argentina, located near the town of General Pizarro in the Anta department.
+The reserve covers approximately 7,837 hectares and was established to protect a representative sample of the transition zone between the dry Chaco woodlands and the humid Yungas foothills, a zone of high ecological importance that lacks full representation elsewhere in the national protected areas network.
+[1] The reserve is administered by Argentina's National Parks Administration (APN) and functions as a biological corridor for wildlife moving between Chaco lowlands and Andean foothills.

 Wildlife Ecosystems

 The transitional forest of Pizarro supports a mix of Chaco and Yungas species reflecting the ecotone position.
-Pumas are the apex predator, alongside ocelots and the Chacoan mara.
-Tapirs and white-lipped peccaries use the reserve's more humid corridor areas.
-Anteaters (Myrmecophaga tridactyla) and armadillos are present in the drier Chaco sectors.
-The reserve is notable for bird diversity at the Chaco-Yungas interface, with species characteristic of both biomes present simultaneously — including the red-legged seriema, toco toucan, and various raptors.
-Boa constrictors and fer-de-lance (Bothrops alternatus) are the largest reptile species.
-Freshwater fish diversity in the Río Pizarro drainage is significant.
+Pumas are the apex predator, alongside ocelots.
+Tapirs and peccaries use the reserve's more humid corridor areas.
+Anteaters (giant anteater, Myrmecophaga tridactyla) and armadillos are present, with the anteater considered the reserve's emblematic species.
+[1] The reserve is notable for bird diversity at the Chaco-Yungas interface, with species characteristic of both biomes—including toucans, raptors, and Chaco specialists—observed simultaneously.
+Rheas (ñandú) also inhabit the reserve.
+Boa constrictors are among the larger reptiles.

 Flora Ecosystems

 The vegetation reflects the ecotonal position between two major South American biomes.
 Chaco elements include quebrachos (Schinopsis and Aspidosperma species), white mistol (Ziziphus mistol), and palo borracho (Ceiba insignis) on the drier, lower slopes.
-As elevation and moisture increase toward the Andean piedmont, Yungas species become dominant: cedro (Cedrela lilloi), lapacho amarillo (Handroanthus ochraceus), tipas (Tipuana tipu), and palo blanco (Calycophyllum multiflorum).
-The transition between these two forest types over a short horizontal and vertical distance creates high beta-diversity.
-Ground cover in the moister sectors is dense with ferns, bromeliads, and shade-tolerant shrubs, while the drier sectors have more open, parkland-like structure.
+As elevation and moisture increase toward the Andean piedmont, Yungas species become dominant: cedro (Cedrela lilloi), lapacho rosado (with spectacular winter flowering), tipas (Tipuana tipu), and palo blanco (Calycophyllum multiflorum).
+[1] The transition between these two forest types over a short horizontal and vertical distance creates high species diversity.
+Ground cover in the moister sectors is dense with ferns, bromeliads, and shade-tolerant shrubs.

 Geology